 REDMOND, Wash. — Aug.
-10, 2017 — Microsoft Corp. on Thursday announced the Coco Framework, a first-of-its-kind innovation that will advance enterprise adoption of blockchain technology.
+10, 2017 — Microsoft Corp. on Thursday announced the Confidential Consortium Blockchain Framework, a first-of-its-kind innovation that will advance enterprise adoption of blockchain technology.
 Current blockchain protocol technology requires complicated development techniques to meet the operational and security needs of enterprises.
-The Coco Framework reduces this complexity, and when integrated with blockchain networks addresses critical needs for commercial adoption like high-transaction speed, distributed governance and confidentiality.
+The Confidential Consortium Blockchain Framework reduces this complexity, and when integrated with blockchain networks addresses critical needs for commercial adoption like high-transaction speed, distributed governance and confidentiality.
 Providing these foundational capabilities opens up more complex, real-world blockchain scenarios across industries — like financial services, supply chain and logistics, healthcare and retail — further proving blockchain’s potential to digitally transform business.

-When integrated with a blockchain network, key benefits of the Coco Framework include these:
+When integrated with a blockchain network, key benefits of the framework include these:

 - Transaction speeds of more than 1,600 transactions per second